0

 The attack does not usually start with someone smashing through a firewall.
 It starts with something smaller and duller.

-The user sees a Microsoft 365 sign-in page, enters their password and the attacker gets into the mailbox.
-The next step is often mailbox rules, supplier impersonation, invoice changes or a password reset on another system.
+They steal a loginA user lands on a fake Microsoft 365 sign-in page.
+The next step is often mailbox rules, supplier impersonation, invoice changes or a reset on another system.

 Source: GOV.UK Cyber Security Breaches Survey 2025/26.